LuaOliveira/LuaOliveira/README.md

 ## Hi there 👋

 My name is Luana Oliveira and I am a physicist who currently works with data engineering.
-I am an undergraduate student at Universidade Virtual de São Paulo [(Univesp)](https://univesp.br/), currently on my sixth semester.
-I am interested in machine learning algorithms and applications.
+I am an undergraduate student at Universidade Virtual de São Paulo [(Univesp)](https://univesp.br/), on my final year.
+My topics of interest are Data Engineering, Machine Learning and applications .

 ### About me

 I always liked to study and always had a passion for hard sciences.
-In the middle of my final year in high school, in 2012, I was accepted in Universidade de Brasília [(UnB)](https://www.unb.br/) to attend a physics course.
+In the middle of my final year in high school, in 2012, I was accepted at the Universidade de Brasília [(UnB)](https://www.unb.br/) to attend a physics course.
 I graduated at the end of 2017, soon entering a master's program in the same university, with focus on cosmology and radioastronomy and a computation approach.
 At the same time I started working as a physics teacher in local public schools and so I remained for almost 4 years until I decided to make a career change.

-### An interesting story
+### Long story short

-The year is 2020, a pandemic starts and we are all forced to stay home to protect ourselves and everybody else from this disease.
-During this reclusion time, I've decided to leave my master's program and pursue something that I've wanted to since the middle of undergrad: a career in computer science.
+The year is 2020, a pandemic starts and during this reclusion time I have decided to leave my master's program and pursue an old dream of mine: a career in computer science.
 I ended up moving to another state and becoming a student again.
-Now I'm studying for a bachelor's in data science whilst working as Data Engineer for AB Inbev.
+Now I'm studying for a bachelor's in data science whilst working as Data Engineer.

-### Another passion
+### Other passions

-I live Brazil, so my native language is portuguese.
+I was born in Brazil, so my native language is portuguese.
 Growing up I've always loved to unravel the misteries of other cultures, hence I started learning new languages to accomplish that.
 I speak English fluently and I have been studying other languages over the years, such as French, German and Japanese.
-I've been studying german for 5 years (with some pauses along the way) and Japanese for more than a year now.
-I intend to go back to studying french soon and other languages in the future.
+I now live in Germany, trying to make amends with my German.. and make new friends.

 ### What I am working on now..

-I am working with cloud computing and Database tools.
+I have been working on personal projects related to computer vision and NLP.

 ### About this Page

-Here I'll be sharing some of my creations, projects and codes I have been developing.
+Here I'll be sharing some codes and projects, nothing fancy, just trying new stuff.